nvanhilten/thinning_protocol/README.md

 When using the thinning protocol, please read and cite:
 -----------------
 Van Hilten, N., Stroh, K.S. and Risselada, H.J., (2020).
 Membrane Thinning Induces Sorting of Lipids and the Amphipathic Lipid Packing Sensor (ALPS) Protein Motif.
-(Submitted)
+Front.
+Physiol.
+11:250. doi:10.3389/fphys.2020.00250
 -----------------